Neural Science (2018 - 2020)

 Explores how the nervous system develops in normal animals, and how genetic and epigenetic factors can disrupt these processes.
 Lectures on normal developmental mechanisms are interleaved with those on disorders to provide a solid foundation for understanding abnormal events during maturation.
 The lectures on normal development cover a broad range of topics, including differentiation, axon outgrowth, synapse formation, specificity of connections, and plasticity.
 The lectures on dysfunction include autism, dyslexia, mental retardation, specific language impairment, hearing loss, blindness, ADHD, demyelinating or neurodegenerative disorders, and axon regeneration.
 How current theories can explain the etiology of each disorder and how basic research can best facilitate advances in knowledge and, ultimately, lead to treatments or cures.

-Intended for honors-track juniors or seniors currently conducting research towards their honors thesis.
+Intended for honors-track seniors currently conducting research towards their honors thesis.
 Covers both practical and theoretical aspects of succeeding in science with topics such as scientific writing, authorship and publication practices, navigating mentorship relationships, and oral presentation skills.
 Structured as a weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.

 Special Topics in Neural Science

 Lectures present background material and address current problems; reading and discussion of review articles and current literature on the topic.
 Topics vary and may include cognitive neural science, signal processing in neural networks, molecular mechanisms of memory, motor function, vision, and the effects of exercise on the brain.
-Students may take up to three different sections of this course.
+Students may take up to three different versions of this course.

 NEURL-UA 997, 998 Offered in the fall and spring.
 1 to 4 points per term.